 This timetable from 2017 gives an idea of what the audition days will involve.
 Information on the timetable for 2018 auditions will be published here shortly.

 Sunday afternoon: arrival in Oxford by 2pm; 30 minute practice on the organ for the audition at a specified time

 Monday morning: 15 minute audition

 Monday/Tuesday: at least two academic interviews, normally at the first-choice college and the subject faculty or department

 Monday 6pm: general meeting in the Faculty of Music giving details of any further interviews or auditions; candidates not needed for these will be free to leave at this point, if it is convenient for them to do so

 Tuesday morning: conducting auditions as required; further interviews if needed; all remaining candidates will be free to leave Oxford by 3pm

 You may also be invited for a further informal audition in your first-choice college or at another college.
 College chaplains may also arrange to interview you during the audition period.

 Organ scholarship candidates for most subjects are given full academic assessment in September.
 You should expect to face the same tests and interviews as candidates in the December admissions process and to be assessed as rigorously.

-Candidates applying to Archaeology and Anthropology, Engineering, Fine Art, Law, Medicine, Modern Languages and Oriental Studies are interviewed in December.
+Candidates applying to Archaeology and Anthropology, Computer Science, Computer Science and Philosophy, Engineering, Fine Art, Law, Medicine, Modern Languages, Physics, Physics and Philosophy, and Oriental Studies are interviewed in December.